linux-china/pyscript-vite-demo/README.md

 * Install dependencies: `npm install`
 * Run dev server: `npm run dev`

-# why js/pyodide modules?
+# why pyscript_stubs with js/pyodide modules?

-js/pyodide modules are stub fake modules, and it is used for code completion.
+js/pyodide modules are stub modules, and it is used for code completion.

 ```python
 from js import console